LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Datasets</j>

 To study the representations of stereotypes in cinema, we will exploit the [CMU movies summary dataset](http://www.cs.cmu.edu/~ark/personas/), which gathers various information on the actors, characters, and the pre-processed movie summaries.
 From these pre-processed summaries, we can gather valuable data on the actions done by characters, and associate these actions to male and female characters.
-We also enrich our data with IMDb (Internet Movie Database) [datasets](https://www.imdb.com/interfaces/) from which we can gather the cast and crew list, the main actors and actresses, and ratings of movies.
+We also enrich our data with [IMDb datasets](https://www.imdb.com/interfaces/) (Internet Movie Database) from which we can gather the cast and crew list, the main actors and actresses, and ratings of movies.

 The picture below shows the dataset's movies repartition according to the countries in which they were produced, the genre to which they belong, and their release year.
 We observe that most of the movies are dramas, produced in USA after 1980.
 This will have an impact on the results we obtain, as the stereotypes depicted will mostly come from the US.